Chandaneswar Temple: Maha Bishuba Sankranti

 They fast the whole day not even swallowing their spit.
 Last 4th Arghya day "Kamina Baha" (marriage of Lord Siva with Kamina, daughter of demon Nila), second Arghyaday "Nila Parba" and the first Arghya day "Paata Parbha (Mala Chandani).
 As per the rigorous manasik point of view some Bhaktas prick their bodies and tongues with iron nails.
 The whole gathering is controlled by the Paata Bhakta and Odisha Government.
 After the Paata Parba the Bhaktas remove their Paitas after their last Arghya and float in the sea but the fair continues another seven or eight days more.
-More than half million of people gather in that fair.
-So it is called the second Puri in Odisha.